 Episode Count: 73

-While this thrilling political drama may take place in entirely modern-day world, House of Cards still has a lot of Game of Thrones-like plot elements.
+While this thrilling political drama may take place in an entirely modern-day world, House of Cards still has a lot of Game of Thrones-like plot elements.
 While there isn’t necessarily an Iron Throne to be won in Washington D.C., there is a metaphorical one that everyone in government is out to gain.
 For those who liked the deceit, betrayal, and power plays in Game of Thrones, this show is an easy pick to binge.

 The Tudors (2007-2010)